 Dib sat back on the metal floor, interlocking his fingers over his knees.
 There was suddenly a twinge of guilt behind his eyes, and it felt like the onset of a particularly bad headache.

 "You only talk in Irken when you're really stressed," Dib muttered.
 "Are you ...actually worried?"

 Zim snorted unconvincingly.
 "Whaaat?
 Zim, afraid of a little autopsy?
 Why would the almighty Zim fear a few scalpels and restraints?
-Pffft, gar seri—I mean, uh, I AM NOT WORRIED!"
+Pffft, gar seri—I mean, uh, I am not worried!"

 The human clenched his fingers, feeling rather than seeing the knuckles turn white.
-The truck ground to a halt with the tell-tale thud of brakes engaged too early, and Dib twisted his handcuffs so that the links faces away from him.
+The truck ground to a halt with the tell-tale thud of brakes engaged too quickly, and Dib twisted his handcuffs so that the links faces away from him.
 Footsteps outside, and padlocks clicking.

 "Follow my lead, okay?" he murmured.